How to do a Telehealth Call

 1. Go to your appointment in the app

 Now you will be logged into a virtual waiting room and your provider will know that you are ready for the call.

-Wait until your provider joins, do not leave the call.
+Wait until your provider joins and do not leave the call.

-Your provider will do his/hers very best to be on time, but might run late from the call with the patient before you so please wait.
+Your provider will do their very best to be on time, but might run late from the call with the patient before you, so please be patient.